MineStorm999/Java-Editor/README.md

 # Java-Editor
-I am makeing a custom Java Editor, because my teacher wants to use one that is shit
+I am making a custom Java Editor, because my teacher wants to use one that is shit